-- A willful violation, in which an employer knowingly failed to comply with an OSHA standard or demonstrated a plain indifference for employee safety, the minimum penalty increases from $9,472 to $9,639 and the maximum penalty increases from $132,598 to $134,937;
+- A willful violation, in which an employer knowingly failed to comply with an OSHA standard or demonstrated a plain indifference to employee safety, the minimum penalty increases from $9,472 to $9,639, and the maximum penalty increases from $132,598 to $134,937;

-- Serious violations for workplace hazards that could cause an accident or illness that would most likely result in death or serious physical harm, the maximum penalty increases from $13,260 to $13,494;
+- Serious violations of workplace hazards that could cause an accident or illness that would most likely result in death or serious physical harm, the maximum penalty increases from $13,260 to $13,494;

 - Repeated violation or substantially similar violation previously cited by the agency, the penalty ceiling rises from $132,598 to $134,937